 Entrance fee to Tibumana Waterfall is 15k IDR (1 USD)

-Kuning waterfall is the least popular fall in this list therefore no need coming early.
+Kuning waterfall is the least popular fall on this list therefore no need to come early.
 Any time of day will be quiet and there’s a good chance of being among a few or even alone.